 - Store your family’s essentials instead of having to carry them

 While you will be required to fold your stroller temporarily while travelling on trams and escalators, these instances are manageable and short-lived.

 You will find even if your child or children no longer require a stroller for “everyday outings”, theme parks are a different beast (we discuss some stroller alternatives for everyday use over here).

 Styles of Strollers That Work Well at Disney

 If you’re only taking one child along with you to Disney, a single stroller is an obvious choice.
 But what about a baby and a toddler?
 Or more than two young children?
 You have several different options, which comes down to what works best for your family.
 Depending on your needs, you could bring or rent two single strollers or a single and double stroller.

 Our advice is to be as minimalist as possible.
 For example, many double strollers for Disney can hold both an infant car seat and another child, which frees up one adult to run interference (and ask for directions).

 When it comes to deciding on the best stroller for Disney, you also have to think about how easily you can fold, carry, and store the stroller while traveling or in restricted areas.
-Many of the more compact, lightweight travel strollers are collapsible and can even be folded in half.
+Many of the more compact, lightweight travel strollers are collapsible and can even be folded in half, excellent for when you need to quickly jump on Disney Transportation.
 We’ve always preferred strollers with a one-handed release because we hardly ever had both hands free!